ryancys1234/Programming-12/README.md

 # Programming 12
 Hello!
-Here is the repository for all projects completed for the Programming 12 curiculum.
+Here is the repository for all projects completed for the Programming 12 curriculum.